 Product Backlog Refinement is essential

 Gaining insights in the upcoming work, ordering it in the Product Backlog, estimating it, breaking it down, and eliminating existing dependencies helps Scrum Teams and their stakeholders refine the work to establish a shared understanding.
 In Scrum, this product management activity is called Product Backlog refinement.
 It is essential because it reduces the risk of not completing the Sprints work.

 Want to learn more?

 Hopefully, this article was useful for you.
 Refinement is one of the many interesting topics that is covered in the Professional Scrum Master course.
-If you’d like to experience the Professional Scrum Master course, check out my class schedule page for more information.
+If you’d like to join the Professional Scrum Master course, check out my class schedule page for more information